jpettersson/web-lib/README.md

 ==================

 When working with Rails & Middleman:
-* JS libraries and CSS frameworks are real dependencies.
+* JS libraries and CSS frameworks should be considered real dependencies.
+* Not all JS/CSS libs are available as gems.
 * Trying to manage them outside of Bundler creates a mess.

 That's why I've packaged my most frequently used JS & CSS libs into a microgem that I can install